sexual assault charge

 Sex Offender Reporting Obligations

-Many sexual assault convictions are “registrable offences” under the Child Protection (Offenders Registration) Act 2000 (NSW), which imposes ongoing reporting obligations.
-The length of the reporting period depends on the offence and the person’s history:
+Many sexual assault convictions are registrable offences under the Child Protection (Offenders Registration) Act 2000 (NSW), which imposes ongoing reporting obligations.
+The length of the reporting period depends on the offence and the person’s history.

-• More serious or repeat offending patterns: Lifetime reporting
+More serious or repeat offending Lifetime

 Frequently Asked Questions